JappyPing/noise2read/README.rst

 * correcting D14

-  * with high ambiguous errors correction and using GPU for training
+  * with high ambiguous errors correction and using GPU for training (running about 4 mins with 26 cores and GPU)

   .. code-block:: console

       noise2read -m correction -c ../../config/D14.ini -a True -g gpu_hist

-  * without high ambiguous errors correction and using CPU (default) for training
+  * without high ambiguous errors correction and using CPU (default) for training (running about 4 mins with 26 cores)

   .. code-block:: console